mmondics/aiops-z/README.md

     - Second, it will log into the OpenShift cluster.
     - Third, it will check that the environment variable is set properly.

-5. Start the runbook by entering the variables for your `user`, `openshift username`, `openshift password`, and `openshift project`.
+67. **Start the runbook by entering the variables for your `user`, `openshift username`, `openshift password`, and `openshift project`.**

     - user: `userNN` (where `NN` is your user number)
     - openshift username: `userNN` (where `NN` is your user number, same as `user`)
     - openshift password: your OpenShift password found in the [access.md](access.md) file
     - openshift project: `userNN-project`

-6. **After populating the variables, click *Start Runbook* at the bottom of the page.**
+68. **After populating the variables, click *Start Runbook* at the bottom of the page.**

     You can now click the smaller *Run* buttons to manually run each step in the runbook.

-7. **Click through each step in the runbook**, waiting for each step to show as **completed** before moving on.
+69. **Click through each step in the runbook**, waiting for each step to show as **completed** before moving on.

     ![runbook-complete](images/runbook-complete.png) TODO: update image

     If the output of step 3 includes the return `POSTGRESQL_DATABASE=my_data`, the application issue should be fixed.

-    If you'd like, you can give the runbook a 1-5 star rating, leave a comment, and mark that it worked.
+    You can give the runbook a 1-5 star rating, leave a comment, and mark that it worked.
 This will provide feedback to the automation engineers and AI algorithms so that runbooks can continue to improve.

-8. **In the OpenShift console, navigate back to your `userNN-project` in the developer view.
+70. **In the OpenShift console, navigate back to your `userNN-project` in the developer view.
 Access your frontend application by clicking the hyperlink button attached to the NodeJS application.**

     ![app-working](images/app-working.png)